 Less known acrivastine is sold as a branded product called Benadryl Allergy Relief capsules.
 Each capsule contains 8mg of acrivastine.
 Acrivastine has a rapid onset of action, which starts to work fast (Brogden et al., 1991).
 Benadryl Allergy Relief capsules cost more than most supermarket and pharmacy brands of cetirizine and loratadine.

 Adults and children can use Benadryl Allergy Relief capsules over 12 years.
-Recommended daily dose is one capsule to be taken up to three times a day.
-Customers can use Benadryl Allergy Relief capsules ‘on-demand’ due to their fast onset of action.
+The recommended daily dose is one capsule taken up to three times a day.
+Customers can use Benadryl Allergy Relief capsules 'on-demand' due to their fast onset of action.
 Benadryl Allergy Relief capsules work faster than cetirizine and loratadine tablets and capsules (marketing description states).

 Although classified as non-sedating, dizziness and drowsiness are common side effects of Benadryl Allergy Relief capsules.
 Another common side effect associated with acrivastine use is dry mouth.